TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Step 4: Add Your Photo to Web Resume

 Now its time to add your photo to the top of the web resume.
 Next, open your blog account and select the resume post in your blog.
-Then insert the photo from the Google Drive, Flickr or other cloud software into your resume post.
+Then insert the photo from the Google Drive or other cloud software into your resume post.
 The resume will now appear with your photo at the top.

 Step 5: Respond to Job Ads

-The final step is to respond to job ads found at eslcafe.com or other worldwide, regional, or country ESL job sites.
+The final step is to respond to job ads found at Eslcafe.com or other worldwide, regional, or country ESL job sites.
 By creating a web resume complete with a photo and two short essays, you are making the employer's job much easier (and yourself much more appealing).

 When answering ads, it is best to be brief and direct.
 The school will receive a massive number of replies.
 Make yours easy to read: